anton-k/mig/docs/src/11-html-goodies.md

 ```

 It resembles the handlers code only we use prefix `UrlOf`.
 This is a type-level
-function that know which URL-creation function corresponds to handler.
+function that knows which URL-creation function corresponds to handler.

-For a static route with no arguments it will product just constant `Url`.
+For a static route with no arguments it will produce just constant `Url`.
-But for a route with argument the result URL also is going to depend on those arguments
+But for a route with arguments the result URL also is going to depend on those arguments
 in case that input is either `Query`, `Optional`, `QueryFlag` or `Capture`.
 All those inputs affect the look of the resulting URL.

-So for `ByeRoute` we get the type:
+For example for `ByeRoute` we get the type:

 ```haskell
 Query "user" Text -> Url
 ```

-So we have correct types let's link URL to the server definition:
+Let's link URLs to the server definition:

 ```haskell
 urls :: Urls